slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Besides outworking them, you’ll need all weaponry.
 Sometimes even the «dirty stuff»: «pawn sacrifices», bribes and lying are examples of «dirty stuff».
 They may be effective but use them only on desperate situations: it’s a scar for life.

+> *"The best fighter is never angry."
+-- Lao Tzu*

+> *"I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times."
+-- Bruce Lee*

 > *"Put all the meat in the barbecue."
 -- Jorge Jesus (soccer coach)*